peterhinch/micropython-micro-gui/README.md

  8. `bdcolor=False` Color of border.
 If `False` no border will be drawn.
 If `None` the `fgcolor` will be used, otherwise a color may be passed.
 If a color is available, a border line will be drawn around the control.
+ 9. `justify=Label.LEFT` Options are `Label.RIGHT` and `Label.CENTRE` (note
+ British spelling).
+Justification can only occur if there is sufficient space in the `Label` i.e. where an integer is supplied for the `text` arg.

 The constructor displays the string at the required location.